 An effective global program involves multiple stakeholders—which means that effective communication is critical.
 Companies should develop a comprehensive communications plan to ensure all parties have necessary information and that the program reflects business and risk management objectives—which may mean bringing in different parties on an ongoing basis.
 Companies should also be cognizant of communicating with local brokers, who can provide insight at the local market level.
 The stakeholder conversations should be wide-ranging, including tax/finance, risk management, logistics, facilities, and human resources, as well as other areas depending on an organization’s operating model.

 Multinational companies that build on these seven dimensions of success will be able to bring insurance buying processes into alignment with overall corporate objectives, optimize insurer relationships and implement a leaner, more efficient risk management program.
-The key is focusing not only on compliance but on performance—elevating the role of risk management and adopting strategies for growth.
+The key is focusing not only on compliance but also on performance—elevating the role of risk management and adopting strategies for growth.